eventnetusa/eventnet/src/_work/partners-drive-thru-discovery-experiences.md

   &nbsp;
 content_section:
   - text_block_markdown: >-
-      Partners in Primary Care (Partners), a subsidiary of Humana, is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;
+      Partners in Primary Care (Partners) is a family of senior-focused primary care clinics that serve over 35,000 Medicare Advantage patients.&nbsp;

       Partners turned to EventNetUSA to deliver a solution for touchless open